mackenziekira/poetry_project/readme.md

 <h1>The Poetry Project</h1>

+Deployed on Heroku!
+Check it out: <a href="https://poetryproject.herokuapp.com">https://poetryproject.herokuapp.com</a>

 ![](http://g.recordit.co/0ro9r6KQ2X.gif)

 <p>The Poetry Project allows people to explore how poets use words.
 The main page allows users to search for a particular word and see all instances of that term across the text corpus.
 This search is quick because it implements Postgres' full text search capability using a GIN index.
 Users can also explore by author and subject—the author page sorts authors by breadth of vocabulary, and the subject page lets users dynamically build a table to see the top terms used per subject.
 Lastly, users can explore the results of common topic extraction methods to see how a computer models topics: a K-Means analysis of the entire poem corpus, and a Latent Dirichlet Allocation topic analyses on an author-by-author basis.
 These forms of unsupervised learning required transforming each poem into a multidimensional TF-IDF vector.</p>